DhruvPatel96/Breast-Cancer-Detction-using-machine-learning/README.md

 # Breast-Cancer-Classifiacation-using-machine-learning
-Abstract- Breast cancer is a condition when the breast's cells proliferate uncontrollably.
-There are several forms of breast cancer.
-The kind of breast cancer is determined by which breast cells develop into cancer.
-Healthcare is becoming smarter because of machine learning.
-Digital diagnosis is one instance of machine learning being used in a healthcare setting.
-In patient electronic medical data, machine learning (ML) may identify patterns of certain diseases and alert physicians to any irregularities.
-Finding patient data sets with the required sample size and quality to train cutting-edge machine learning models is one of the toughest hurdles.
-Patient data is difficult to gather, exchange, and disseminate since it is covered by stringent privacy and security regulations.
-There are issues with the format and quality of the data as well, which often need a lot of work to clean and prepare for machine learning analysis.
-Inspired by this we downloaded the breast cancer dataset - Breast Cancer (METABRIC, Nature 2012 & Nat Commun 2016) from cBioPortal.
-We performed data pre-processing, feature selection, classification, and trained a random forest classifier model to detect the cancer symptoms.
+Breast Cancer Classification Using Machine Learning is a project that utilizes machine learning to detect breast cancer symptoms.
+With the rise of digital diagnosis and machine learning in healthcare, this project aims to contribute to the field by training a random forest classifier model to identify patterns in patient data sets.
+The project utilizes the Breast Cancer (METABRIC, Nature 2012 & Nat Commun 2016) dataset from cBioPortal and performs data pre-processing, feature selection, and classification to ensure the quality of the input data.

+The project uses several libraries such as pandas, numpy, sklearn, seaborn, and matplotlib to carry out the necessary operations.
+The program uses machine learning algorithms such as RandomizedSearchCV, LinearDiscriminantAnalysis, and RandomForestClassifier to achieve high accuracy in classifying the breast cancer dataset.
+Additionally, the project employs confusion matrix and accuracy score metrics to evaluate the effectiveness of the machine learning model.

+Overall, this project demonstrates the potential of machine learning in the healthcare industry and how it can be utilized to provide faster and more accurate diagnosis of diseases like breast cancer.